SNapier/nagprom/README.md

-# nagprom-service
+# nagprom
-Enhanced Nagios Core plugin that writes all performance data for services to prom files to be processed by Prometheus.
+Enhanced Nagios Core plugins that write all performance data for services and host status to prom files to be processed by Prometheus.

 ## Overview